 Are you looking for soldering holders or clamps for model building?
-Assembling or making scratch built models for your next diorama?
+Need gluing hands to assemble or scratch build models for your next diorama?
 Take a look at some of these helping hand tools that could assist you in your hobby!

 Top 10 best hobby assembly stands and helping hand tools

 This is Games Workshop’s version of a third helping hand.

 This is a fairly unique product in that it is designed to hold the bases of models from the Citadel line of miniatures.
 I’ve reviewed the other Citadel painting handles here.
 I love them so much I purchased 8 of these handles.
 For painting miniatures, there are other great model painting handles.

 The Citadel Assembly Handle is the most versatile painting handle available on the market.
 It uses flexible arms attached to plastic clips (which are quite strong for holding plastic parts).